FATpick/printables/README.md

 We've prepared blank tab templates in wide variety of formats that you can print out and use to transcribe songs by ear, when "translating" a song from traditional sheet music, when transcribing parts to a new instrument or a new tuning or when working out your own compositions.

-These templates are also available from the [Guitar and Bass Tablature Templates](https:/www.fatpick.com/printables/blank-tabs) page at FATpick.com.
+These templates are also available from the [*Printable Guitar and Bass Tablature Templates*](https:/www.fatpick.com/printables/blank-tabs) page at FATpick.com.

 ### Guitar (6-String) Tablature